PrefectHQ/prefect/docs/index.md

 10:56:07.477 | INFO    | Flow run 'grinning-crab' - Finished in state Completed('All states completed.')
 ```

-By adding `retries=3 ` to the `task` decorator, the `get_stars` function will automatically rerun up to three times on failure!
+By adding `retries=3 ` to the `@task` decorator, the `get_stars` function automatically reruns up to three times on failure!

-**Observe your flow runs in the Prefect Orion UI dashboard**
+**Observe your flow runs in the Prefect UI**

-Fire up the UI locally by entering this command in your terminal:
+Fire up the Prefect UI locally by entering this command in your terminal:

 ```bash
 prefect orion start